Andrew-Datz/Andrew-Datz/README.md

       <h1>Bio</h1>
       <h5 class="w3-padding-32">In order to start looking at my profession and what I am striving to work for in the past </h5>

       <p class="w3-text-grey">Working up from my highschool years I took interest to an engineering class and continued throughout my freshmen to senior years.
-During those classes I had to work on numerous projects such as a programmable all terrain remote vehicle in my sophmore year. a Remote arm during my junior year and a Stormdrain filter during my senior year.
+During those classes I had to work on numerous projects such as a programmable all terrain remote vehicle in my sophmore year.
 I looked into video production as a major and started taking a video class.
-My projects there included making a video during the school year. during the winter break I had to make a stopmotion film that is a minute long and I did that utilizing stopmotion. and post-production audio editing. overtime I decided to utilize the ingenuity from the all-terrain vehicle and placed this into my video production.
+My projects there included making a video during the school year.
+During the winter break I had to make a stopmotion film that is a minute long and I did that utilizing stopmotion, and post-production audio editing.
+Overtime I decided to utilize the ingenuity from the all-terrain vehicle and placed this into my video production.
     </div>
   </div>
 </div>